platformsh-templates/nextjs-strapi/README.md

 2. **Option 2:** Connecting to a locally running Strapi development server

-    This demo assumes a locally running Strapi instance by default, so once you have followed the [steps above](#strapi) you will be able to start the Next.js development server normally.
+    This demo assumes a locally running Strapi instance by default, so once you have followed the steps above for Strapi you will be able to start the Next.js development server normally.

     ```bash
     # Build and run the Next.js server.